 THINKING ABOUT COMPLETING YOUR WILL TODAY?
 HERE'S WHY YOU SHOULD.

 Planning for the distribution of assets at death is a great way to take care of your family.
-While there are many ways to do this so you should explore every option and consider the type of estate planning that’s appropriate for your situation.
-One device is a Living Trust, sometimes called a “Revocable Living Trust”.
-This may be a good idea for some, but not for others.
+While there are many ways to do this, you should explore every option and consider the type of estate planning that’s appropriate for your situation.